industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 You now have a private key for your agent: ```%DEVICE_NAME%".pem```

 ### Configure IE MindSphere Connector
-In your management system, go to Data Connections -> IE MindSphere Connector -> Choose your device -> Launch.
+In your Industrial Edge Management, go to Data Connections -> IE MindSphere Connector -> Choose your device -> Launch.

 1. Set up the Databus adapter for IE MindSphere Connector -> Click Add Topic, fill in the required info and select the correct topic.